-1. Select Select an efficient/appropriate operation, method or strategy for solving problems where there is a known algorithm or method of solution.
-2. Represent Display mathematical information and data in diagrams, tables, charts, or graphs, and generate equivalent rep- resentations for a given mathematical entity or relationship.
-3. Model Generate an appropriate model, such as an equation or diagram for solving a routine problem.
-4. Implement Follow and execute a set of mathematical instructions.
-Given specifications, draw figures and shapes.
+1 Select Select an efficient/appropriate operation, method, or strategy for solving problems where there is a known procedure, algorithm, or method of solution.
+2 Represent Display mathematical information and data in diagrams, tables, charts, or graphs, and generate equivalent representations for a given mathematical entity or relationship.
+3 Model Generate an appropriate model, such as an equation, geometric figure, or diagram for solving a routine problem.
+4 Implement Implement a set of mathematical instructions (e.g., draw shapes and diagrams to given specifications).
+5 Solve Routine Problems Solve standard problems similar to those encountered in class.
+The problems can be in familiar contexts or purely mathematical.